St Pancras railway station: Rebuilding

+During the 2007 restoration for High Speed 1, a new platform clock was produced by Dent in partnership with Smith of Derby; the 18-ft dial used fragments of a Victorian dial reassembled by railwayman Roland Hoggard as reference.

 Opening

 In early November 2007, Eurostar conducted a testing programme in which some 6000 members of the public were involved in passenger check-in, immigration control and departure trials, during which the "passengers" each made three return journeys out of St Pancras to the entrance to the London tunnel.
 On 4 September 2007, the first test train ran from Paris Gare du Nord to St Pancras.
 Children's illustrator Quentin Blake was commissioned to provide a huge mural of an "imaginary welcoming committee" as a disguise for one of the remaining ramshackle Stanley Building South immediately opposite the station exit.

 St Pancras was officially re-opened as St Pancras International, and the High Speed 1 service was launched on 6 November 2007 by Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
 Services were extended to Rotterdam and Amsterdam in April 2018.

 During an elaborate opening ceremony, actor Timothy West, as Henry Barlow, addressed the audience, which was also entertained by the Royal Philharmonic Orchestra and the singers Lemar and Katherine Jenkins.
 In a carefully staged set piece, the first Class 395 train and two Class 373 trains arrived through a cloud of dry ice in adjacent platforms within seconds of each other.
 During the ceremony, Paul Day's large bronze statue The Meeting Place was also unveiled.
 At a much smaller ceremony on 12 November 2007, the bronze statue of John Betjeman by sculptor Martin Jennings was unveiled by Betjeman's daughter, the author Candida Lycett Green.
 Public service by Eurostar train via High Speed 1 started on 14 November 2007.
 In a small ceremony, station staff cut a ribbon leading to the Eurostar platforms.
 In the same month, services to the East Midlands were transferred to a new franchisee, East Midlands Trains.
 The low-level Thameslink platforms opened on 9 December 2007, replacing King's Cross Thameslink.

 St Pancras has retained a reputation of having one of the most recognisable facades of all the London termini, and known as the "cathedral of the railways".
 In Britain's 100 Best Railway Stations by Simon Jenkins, the station was one of only ten to be awarded five stars.
 The station has bilingual signs in French and English, one of the few in England to do so.
 It was considered Europe's most passenger-friendly railway station in an index created in 2020 by the Consumer Choice Center.